 |The Kaman Factory|

-Charles Kaman had attempted to purchase Martin.
-When Fred Martin refused, Kaman started his own guitar manufacturer.
+The story goes that Charles Kaman had attempted to purchase Martin.
+When Fred Martin refused, Kaman started his own guitar to manufacture his own guitars.

 Kaman’s goal was to create a guitar with the Martin’s tonal qualities that was durable.

 The concept he came up with was the Breadwinner/Deacon body design.

 He states his concept for the guitar was a medieval battle axe, based on the fact most guitar players refer to their instrument as “their axe.”

 In 1975 this was modified to include 12 pole double coil pickups that resembled mini-humbuckers were introduced.
 These were advertised to be 20db quieter than humbuckers.

 The instruments pickguards came in black, white, tortoise shell and paint swirl.

 The guitars electronics featured a the usual volume and tone controls, a 3-way selector throw switch and a band elimination switch that cut the midrange.